wirt-ee/wirt-ee.github.io/docs/logbook/xena-to-yoga/index.md

 # OpenStack Xena to Yoga

-Context: the fourth step of the estate's upgrade trail — xena → yoga, openstack-ansible tag 25.3.2, backup directories dated 2023-06-05.
+Context: the fourth step of the environment's upgrade trail — xena → yoga, openstack-ansible tag 25.3.2, backup directories dated 2023-06-05.
 The note's tail carries the older walls as usual; what is native here is one big story: **RabbitMQ would not boot at all**, and the fix pattern that every later run inherits was invented in the middle of it.
 Names genericized.

 ## What bit — quick reference